My practice is currently only accepting ART clients for trauma-related work.

 Providing culturally competent therapy to firefighters & their intimate partners.

-Every resource offered through Elpis Counseling, PLLC is based on research that is empirically shown to build resilience and mitigate the impact of critical incidents.
+Every resource offered through Elpis Counseling, PLLC is based on research that is empirically shown to build resilience and mitigate the impacts of critical incidents.

 Individual (90 min) $300